After upgrading your PC to Windows 10, did the Administrator account become disabled?

-- Press the Windows start button and click on the user account icon on the menu.
+- Click the Windows start button and click on the user account icon in the menu.

-- On the window that pops up, look underneath your profile to check if it says “Administrator” or “Standard.”
+- In the window that pops up, look underneath your profile to check if it says “Administrator” or “Standard.”

-How to Fix an Administrator’s Account that Has Been Disabled on Windows 10?
+How to Fix the Disabled Administrator Account Issue on Windows 10

-Below are the different ways to enable (and disable) the Admin account feature:
+Below are the different ways to enable (and disable) the Admin account: